alex-hh/eDICE/README.md

 The _scripts_ folder contains the code to train eDICE on the Roadmap dataset as well as the code used to apply transfer learning for individualized predictions on the ENTEx dataset.

+The _r_ folder contains the code used to perform the differential peak analysis using R and DiffBind.

 # System requirements